danielabar/meblog/src/markdown/roll-your-own-search-service-for-gatsby-part5.md

 Now let's take a closer look at each UI component, starting with the new `search-input`, which is added to the top navigation bar.

-The input element has an `onKeyPress` event handler, which invokes a `search` function that checks if the <kbd>Enter</kbd> key has been pressed, and if so, navigates to the new `/search-results` page.
+The input element has an `onKeyPress` event handler, which invokes a `search` function that checks if the <kbd class="markdown-kbd">Enter</kbd> key has been pressed, and if so, navigates to the new `/search-results` page.
 This event handler has access to the current character code being entered via `event.charCode` and the complete value of the text entered in the input via `event.target.value`.

 Notice that the argument to the `onKeyPress` attribute of the `<input>` element is a function, *not* the invocation of the function.
 Also notice that the entire text value is passed to the `/search-results` page with a template string `/search-results/?q=${text}`.